Shahroz16/Tilde/README.md

 ----
 Tilde is a functional tool-belt for Android.
 It not just only provides functional methods for Kotlin but also some wrapper for Java so you can play around with the library in Java too.
 Tilde is inspired from [Dollar][dollar] in Swift which is similar to [Lodash][lodash] and [Underscore.js][underscore-js] in Javascript.
+It also provides Java 6 and 7 users with almost all the useful methods in Java 8.

 > **NOTE: This library is under development**
 # Quick Jump